Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Methodology

 Then we can perform an interpolation across the SN data points, i.e., 2400 bins in the redshift range $0.1 < z < 2.5$, using the Squared Exponential kernel, to match their redshifts with those of the BAO measurements -- and most importantly, without any prior assumption on the underlying cosmological model -- to finally obtain $\eta(z)$.

 The final step of our method is to estimate the meVSL parameter $b$.
 To accomplish this, we perform a $\chi^2$ minimisation according to

 for $b$ assuming a flat prior at $-3 \leq b \leq 3$, and the index $i$ denoting each $\eta(z)$ inference, i.e., number of BAO data points in the corresponding sample.
-It is worth noticing that, after the redshift matching procedure through GP previously described, we split the data into different sub-samples, specifically a sub-sample with the combination of the 2D+3D BAO data, a sub-sample with the 2D BAO data only and a sub-sample with the 3D BAO data only, as well as the 3D BAO (DESI) and 3D BAO (SDSS) ones, by the same fashion as in~\cite{Favale:2024sdq}.
+This prior is wide enough to encompass at least the $3\sigma$ confidence regions for any dataset combination, which justifies its choice.
+It is worth noticing that, after the redshift matching procedure through GP previously described, we split the data into five different sub-samples, specifically (i) a sub-sample with the combination of the 2D+3D BAO (DESI) data, (ii) a sub-sample with the 2D+3D BAO (SDSS) data, (iii) sub-sample with the 2D BAO data only, as well as (iv) the 3D BAO (DESI) and (v) 3D BAO (SDSS) ones, by the same fashion as in~\cite{Favale:2024sdq}.

 In addition, we perform another $\chi^2$ test (for all those BAO subsamples) relative to the standard CDDR relation by means of